 Process:

-• One group received the zeolite powder, one group received a cortisone-free medical cream (tacrolimus), and one group received nothing at all.
+One group received zeolite powder, one group a cortisone-free medical cream (tacrolimus), and one group received nothing.

 Result:

-• Zeolite was just as effective as the medicated cream.
+Zeolite was just as effective as the medical cream.

-Zeolite can have a soothing effect on inflamed, irritated, or itchy skinwithout cortisone or synthetic active ingredients .
-Zeolite powder is a great asset in natural skin care , especially for people prone to atopic dermatitis or sensitive skin.
-It's a natural and cost-effective, effective treatment for eczema.
+Zeolite can have a soothing effect on inflamed, irritated, or itchy skin – without cortisone or synthetic active ingredients .
+Zeolite powder is a great asset in natural skincare , especially for people prone to atopic dermatitis or with sensitive skin.
+It offers natural and cost-effective support for eczema.

 🧴 4.
 Cosmetic study: Zeolite protects against heavy metals (detox effect)